godotengine/godot-docs/classes/class_navigationlink3d.rst

 **Inherits:** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Creates a link between two positions that :ref:`NavigationServer3D<class_NavigationServer3D>` can route agents through.
+A link between two positions on :ref:`NavigationRegion3D<class_NavigationRegion3D>`\ s that agents can be routed through.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Creates a link between two positions that :ref:`NavigationServer3D<class_NavigationServer3D>` can route agents through.
-Links can be used to express navigation methods that aren't just traveling along the surface of the navigation mesh, like zip-lines, teleporters, or jumping across gaps.
+A link between two positions on :ref:`NavigationRegion3D<class_NavigationRegion3D>`\ s that agents can be routed through.
+These positions can be on the same :ref:`NavigationRegion3D<class_NavigationRegion3D>` or on two different ones.
+Links are useful to express navigation methods other than traveling along the surface of the navigation mesh, such as ziplines, teleporters, or gaps that can be jumped across.

 .. rst-class:: classref-introduction-group